By Paula Parker

 While other visitors just come to spend the day lazing on the beach or to explore and admire the stunning scenery in this beautiful part of of Krabi Province.

-There are many budget hotels and resorts located nearby on West and East Railay beaches as well as well cheap bungalows at Ton Sai Beach.
+There is also a range of budget hotels and resorts located nearby on West and East Railay beaches as well as well cheap bungalows at Ton Sai Beach.

 Whilst on the beach, keep your eye out for the sandwich boats that arrive at the northern end of the beach in the mornings.